Forward in Faith: Organisation

 Forward in Faith's constitution is approved and amended by its national assembly, which elects the organisation's officers and policy-making council.
 The executive committee (consisting of the officers and members elected or approved by the council) are the trustees of the charity.
 The organisation has branches in most Church of England dioceses.

+The Charity Commission for England and Wales identifies it as Charity number 1057246.
+In 2023 it had total gross income of £278.32k and total expenditure of £358.19k.
+In 2024 it had total gross income of £371.44k and total expenditure of £345.03k.